 Private equity vs. venture capital vs. angel/seed investors vary so widely by industry that they can only be assessed on a firm by firm basis.

 Angels and seed investors focus more on qualitative factors such as who the founders are, high-level reasons why the business should be a big success, and ideas about product-market fit.

 VCs are also very focused on who the founders are, but usually by this stage, more concrete metrics are available to consider, such as revenue run rate, average revenue per user, customer lifetime value, margins, etc. To learn more, see our list of internet startup valuation metrics.

 Let’s take a look at firms that operate in private equity vs. venture capital vs. angel and seed investing.

 Individuals such as Jeff Bezos and Marissa Mayer

 Venture Captial firms:

 Highland Capital Partners

 Private Equity firms:

-As you can see, there are many differences between private equity vs venture capital vs angel investors.
-The main difference though really comes down to the stage of businesses they invest in.
-Everything else to blur across the three categories.
+As you can see, there are many differences between private equity vs. venture capital vs. angel investors.
+The primary identifiable difference really comes down to the stage of businesses they invest in.
+Everything else tends to blur across the three categories.